Melak12/react-modular-boilerplate/README.md

 🚀 Quickly dive into your product development without worring about the folder structure and configurations.

 ### Rule of Thumb
-Don't use or import one module in another module directly.
+- Don't use or import one module in another module directly.
 Use global store to manage common states.
+- Only import resources or components from modules coming from their `.index.ts` file only.
+Unless doing so, you would get ESlint error.

 ## Features
 - 100% Typescript